Background Image for Header:

 You will first be notified by a student notification email, which will be sent to your MIX email.

-Please note: Test results will be available within three-to-five days after testing from QLabs.
-If you receive a positive result prior to being notified by a student notification email, you are required to let the College know you have tested positive for COVID-19 at PSC-Cares@mail.wvu.edu
+If you test positive outside of the University process you are required to let the University know you have tested positive for COVID-19 at email@example.com

 You should immediately return to your residence and avoid contact with others for at least 10 days after your testing date, as directed by the local health department.
 This is called isolation.
 You should not go to class or be on campus outside of your place of isolation during this time, and you must remain in isolation until you are medically cleared.